77% of staff and students at the University of Leeds are active, with 60% of the activity they take part in happening on campus.

 When asked directly about their relationship to sport and physical activity, 51% of people ‘do it regularly and are sticking with it’, 6% are ‘not considering it’ and 43% are ‘thinking about it, have looked into options and are just getting involved’.
 This 43% are the people that SPA are working to support so they begin to create positive habits for life.

 The aim of the survey was to establish and better understand the current activity levels of students and staff at the University of Leeds, while also taking into consideration their wellbeing.
 It has been a great success and is creating opportunities for SPA to pilot interventions that will encourage faculty, staff, student and the public’s participation and involvement in physical activity and sport at the University of Leeds.
-This is a key aim of the University’s sport and physical activity strategy which you can view online here.
+This is a key aim of the University’s Sport and Physical Activity strategy.